imixs/imixs-workflow/src/site/markdown/core/workflowmanager.md

 #The WorkflowManager

-The WorkflowManager is the central interface to implement a Workflow Engine.
+The WorkflowManager is the central interface for each implementation of an Imixs-Workflow Engine.
 This interface provides the general functionality to create, process and search Workitems.

-The WorkflowManager serves as the central interface between the business application and the
- {{{./workflowkernel.html}WorkflowKernel}}.
-For this purpose, the WorkflowManager provides the functionality to process and  search {{{./quickstart_workitem.html}Workitems}}, retrieve the {{{./model.html}Workflow Model}}, and manage {{{./plugin-api.html}plug-ins}} for custom implementations.

-The {{{http://www.imixs.org/jee/}Imixs-Workflow Engine}} is a typical implementation of the WorkflowManager and extends the functionality in a platform specific way.
+The WorkflowManager instantiates the [WorkflowKernel](./workflowkernel.html) to process a WorkItem and provides the implementation of a Model.
+The WorkflowManager can be used by an application to process and search Workitems and provide the environment for the business logic implemented by the plug-ins.
+The [WorkflowManager Service](../engine/workflowservice.html) implements the WorkflowManager based on the JEE architecture.

 ##Workflow Plug-Ins
-The general workflow functions and also application specific business logic is provided by {{{./plugin-api.html}plug-ins}}.
+The general workflow functions and also application specific business logic is provided by [plug-in api](./plugin-api.html).
 The WorkflowManager can register a specific set of plug-ins to be called by the WorkflowKernel when processing a Workitem.
 A typical code example is structured as follows:

     ....
     // init WorkflowKernel